Ernest Nagel: Life and career

 Nagel was born in Nové Mesto nad Váhom (now in Slovakia, then Vágújhely and part of the Austro-Hungarian Empire) to Jewish parents.
 His mother, Frida Weiss, was from the nearby town of Vrbové (or Verbo).

 He emigrated to the United States at the age of 10 and became a U.S. citizen in 1919.
-He received a BSc from the City College of New York in 1923, and earned his PhD from Columbia University in 1931, with a dissertation on the concept of measurement.
-Except for one year (1966-1967) at Rockefeller University, he spent his entire academic career at Columbia.
+He received a BSc from the City College of New York (CCNY) in 1923, and earned his PhD from Columbia University in 1931, with a dissertation titled On the Logic of Measurement.

+Through the award of a Guggeheim Fellowship, he was able to spend a year in Europe (from August 1934 to July 1935) to learn about the new trends in philosophy on the continent.

+Except for one year (1966-1967) at Rockefeller University, Nagel spent his entire academic career at Columbia.
 He became the first John Dewey Professor of Philosophy there in 1955.
 And then University Professor from 1967 until his retirement in 1970, after which he continued to teach.
 In 1977, he was one of the few philosophers elected to the National Academy of Sciences.

 His work concerned the philosophy of mathematical fields such as geometry and probability, quantum mechanics, and the status of reductive and inductive theories of science.
 His book The Structure of Science (1961) practically inaugurated the field of analytic philosophy of science.
 He expounded the different kinds of explanation in different fields, and was sceptical about attempts to unify the nature of scientific laws or explanations.
 He was the first to propose that by positing analytic equivalencies (or "bridge laws") between the terms of different sciences, one could eliminate all ontological commitments except those required by the most basic science.
 He also upheld the view that social sciences are scientific, and should adopt the same standards as natural sciences.